Locate an ACVR Radiologist or Radiation Oncologist in your area.

 The Recognized Veterinary Specialty will undertake regular evaluation of all training programs.
 This will be accomplished by questionnaires sent to training program coordinators, and comprehensive re-evaluation every 3 years accomplished by completion of a detailed program description as specified on the ACVR Web site.
 The quality and effectiveness of a training program may also be assessed by monitoring the performance and success of its trainees in the certification examination.

-Training program directors wishing to have their programs evaluated should submit a detailed description of the program (4 copies) based on information contained in this document, to the Assistant Executive Director of the ACVR.
-The application form is available on the ACVR Web site; http://www.acvr.ucdavis.edu.
+Training program directors wishing to have their programs evaluated should electronically submit the completed application and supporting documentation requested, based on information contained in this document, to the Chair of the Radiation Oncology RSEC and the Executive Director of the ACVR.
+The application form is available on the ACVR Web site; http://www.acvr.org.
 The application must be received at least 60 days before the meeting of Executive Council at which the program will be evaluated.
 There are two meetings of Executive Council each year; a midyear meeting in April, and the Annual Meeting held in conjunction with the Annual meeting of the ACVR.
 Exact dates of Executive Council meetings are available on the ACVR Calendar which can be viewed on the ACVR Web site, and which is also printed in each issue of Veterinary Radiology & Ultrasound.
 There will be no exceptions to the 60 day lead time requirement.
-The Executive Director will forward copies to the Residency Standards Committee of the Recognized Veterinary Specialty for evaluation.
-The committee will evaluate the application, a vote will be taken, and the results of the vote and the majority recommendation of the committee forwarded to the President of the Recognized Veterinary Specialty for consideration at Executive Council at one of the two annual meetings.
+The Residency Standards Committee of the Recognized Veterinary Specialty for evaluation will evaluate the application, a vote will be taken, and the results of the vote and the majority recommendation of the committee forwarded to the President of the Recognized Veterinary Specialty for consideration at Executive Council at one of the two annual meetings.

 For Diplomates providing consultation in medical oncology and imaging, please provide a brief 2-page curriculum vitae and specify the number of weeks each year that the individual will be available to actively support the radiation oncology trainee.